 The Owner, an industrial design entrepreneur, wanted a resilient, modern beach house that celebrated contemporary detail and maximized views of the Atlantic Ocean.
 The result was a crisp, orderly design with the simplicity and materiality of a coastal cottage, yet distinctively unique from its traditional New England-style neighbors.
+The western red cedar was crafted as a ‘rain screen’ for a high performance twist on the weathered wood vernacular.

 The project is designed to stringent coastline standards for new construction, including elevating the structure and creating a ‘break-away’ story on the lowest level that is a cohesive part of the design and avoids a ‘stilted’ effect.
 This need to elevate the house is turned into an asset, with open living areas on the uppermost floor enjoying panoramic views of the horizon.